WHYHolly/CS562EMFandMFQueryProcessor/README.md

 ## Instructions:

-Please check comments of the project in the `./QueryProcessor/src/QueryProcessorForMFandEMF/CodeGenerator.java` (Top Level where main is) and `./QueryProcessor/src/QueryProcessorForMFandEMF/Processor.java` (Core part)
+Please check comments of the project in the:

+- `./QueryProcessor/src/QueryProcessorForMFandEMF/CodeGenerator.java` (Top Level where main is)
+- and `./QueryProcessor/src/QueryProcessorForMFandEMF/Processor.java` (Core part)

+About running:
+Here I built the runnable jar in the `./QueryProcessor/dist/QueryProcessor.jar`:

+- Go to the file: run `java -cp "QueryProcessor.jar:lib/*" QueryProcessorForMFandEMF.CodeGenerator`.
+You can get the generated code by instruction there.

+- After the file is generated.
+You can check the output code in the `./QueryProcessor/dist/src/outputFile`.
+To run any of the output code.
+Go to this file and run `java -cp "../../lib/*" {OUTPUTFILE_NAME}.java`.